Shippable/docs/sources/index.md

 ### Using Shippable Server
+Shippable is also available as a Server.
+Please visit our <a href="https://www.shippable.com/enterprise.html">Enterprise</a> page for more information

 ## How this documentation is structured?
 We believe achieving Continuous Delivery through DevOps is a journey that needs a systematic approach.
 The idea is to automate the different buckets of DevOps activities mentioned above in a structured manner.

 As a result, we have structured our documentation to mimic DevOps use case buckets.
 You can choose to embark on this journey across any or all of these buckets, depending on what your organization needs.
-On the other hand, if you want to understand everything that the Platform does, there is a dedicated section that gives you an overview of the [Platform]().
+On the other hand, if you want to understand everything that the Platform does, there is a dedicated section that gives you an overview of the [Platform](platform/overview).

 ## Some core concepts
 These are some of the core concepts that we use across the docs.